annarbecker/Parallel-Programming/README.md

-# parallel_programming
+# Parallel Programming
-Coursera: Parallel Programming in Java
+Coursera: Parallel Programming in Java by Rice University